Dodgers vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have won nine of the 18 games they were the moneyline favorite this season (50%).
+- The Dodgers have put together a 9-10 record in games they were listed as the moneyline favorite (winning 47.4% of those games).

-- Based on this game's moneyline, the Dodgers' implied win probability is 62.3%.
+- Based on this matchup's moneyline, the Dodgers' implied win probability is 58.3%.

-- Los Angeles has combined with opponents to go over the total nine times this season for a 9-10-1 record against the over/under.
+- Los Angeles has had an over/under set by oddsmakers 21 times, and have combined with opponents to go over the total in 10 of those games (10-10-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.